 FYI, the online banks offer you a much better return on your money, and they usually have better tech.
 Check out CIT Bank, since it was the highest return I could find at 1.85%, with just a $100 minimum.

 The average return on savings accounts in the US is a measly 0.06%.
 Isn’t it insane how much the difference is?

 Other banks with high-yielding, but still lower rates than CIT’s 1.85%:

 - Ally – 1.45%

 Notice how every one of these banks doesn’t have a physical branch in the US?
 Digital banks are the new wave of banks.
-Brick and mortar banks will never be the same.
-It’s because of rent, in-branch employees, capex, etc which all cost money.
+Brick and mortar banks will never be able to offer a savings account with a high-yield.
+This is because of rent, in-branch employees, capex, etc which all cost brick-and-mortar branches a ton of money.
 That’s why you get your puny .1% interest.
-I’ll sit here with my 1.55% interest happily even if it means I can’t go to a branch.
+I’ll sit here with my 1.85% interest happily even if it means I can’t go in person to a branch.

-- 1.55% yield, 26x the nationwide average on savings accounts
+- 1.85% yield, 31 times the nationwide average on savings accounts

 - No fees

-After this, you go through a few disclaimers and legal documents before you fund your account.
+After the initial sign-up, you go through a few disclaimers and legal documents before you fund your account.
 I made mine via electronic transfer, which means you transfer directly from another bank account you have at another bank.
 While the screenshot says it will be subject to a 5-day hold, mine was available in 12 hours after I verified my micro transfers.

 The first time you sign in, you’re also going to get a phone call to your cell phone and need to enter a 5 digit numerical code they provide.
 I like the 2 factor authentication they provide.